sboosali/dragon-naturally-speaking/natlink-source/README.md

 ## source code

-later, the NatLink Project should release the source, including the fixed `natlink.pyd`.
+later, the NatLink Project should release the source officially, including the fixed `natlink.pyd`. now, i just ran the `.exe` (a "self-extracting installer") on a Windows machine and copied the extracted files here. see `./ Natlink-4.1-victor/`.

 ### licensing